theodox/tadwtf/tadwtf_slides.md

 		— for stubborness and curiosity!

 ---

 ![](http://larryfire.files.wordpress.com/2009/03/macgyver.jpg?w=580)

-^  we specialize in improvisation
+^  we specialize in improvisation and making do with what we can.

+---
+> graphic: another mcguyver, being very scientific

+^ MacG is a scientist, he likes to get to the bottom of things. so do we.
-	+ Its why we make good debuggers
+^ Its why we make good debuggers
-	+ But:
-		-	_hair joke here_
-	 	- he's a loner
-	 	- we work with others
-	+	segue: renaissance man

 ---
 What's a TA?